-To verify that an incoming data packet is intended for a node that AARP serves, AARP verifies that the packet's destination address in the data packet's header matches the node's AppleTalk address or broadcast value (\$FF).
-Figure 5-2 shows the location of the destination address in the header.

-If AARP determines that the destination address of the packet does not match the node's AppleTalk address, and the packet is not a broadcast, AARP must discard the packet and assume the originator sent this packet by mistake.
+EtherTalk example: To verify that an incoming data packet is intended for the AppleTalk address that AARP serves, AARP verifies that the packet's destination address in the ALAP header matches the node's AppleTalk address, broadcastprotocol value (\$FF).
+Figure 5-2 shows the location of the destination-protocol address in the data packet's header.
+If AARP determines that the destination address of the packet does not match the node's AppleTalk address or broadcastprotocol address, AARP discards the packet.